vilarjp/react-book-list/server/README.md

-This is a simple server created with Node.js and Express
+This is a simple server created with Node.js and Express to run a GraphQL + MongoDB application

 ## Available Scripts